 Local OSHO Centers that are in contact with reporters and editors in their area should be aware to deal with the press only in reference to their own local events, people, and programs.
-If reporters or editors are seeking information about the OSHO International Meditation Resort in Pune, or if they approach OSHO Center staff with an interest to do a broader story about Osho or OSHO International Foundation, or with questions about the “OSHO organization” worldwide, please refer them to the press office in Pune or to OSHO International
+If reporters or editors are seeking information about the OSHO International Meditation Resort in Pune, or if they approach OSHO Center staff with an interest to do a broader story about Osho or OSHO International Foundation, or with questions about the “OSHO organization” worldwide, please refer them to the press office in the OIMR in Pune or to

 OSHO Global Connections